Endpoints

 - To overwrite the default constructing of the external url from the provided

-.
+path.
 This should usually not be needed. - To use an external Endpoint.

-integer 600000 optional
+duration 600000 seconds optional

-default is a bit less than one week.
+The default is a bit less than one week.

-option the Federation Subordinate Listing Endpoint is configured.
+Under the list option the Federation Subordinate Listing Endpoint is configured.

 This endpoint is required if LightHouse serves as a Trust Anchor and / or Intermediate Authority.